Making Software Outsourcing Great Again

 - Time difference

-The issue with going offshore or nearshore, of course, is that the companies are going to be from different countries.
+The issue with offshore software development and/or nearshore software development, of course, is that the companies are going to be from different countries.
 That means they may be in different time zones, and English is not guaranteed to be a strong secondary language.

 Working with iTexico, however, guarantees that not only will you be able to work with skilled, affordable team members during your business hours, but the language barrier is nothing more than a small hurdle that’s been dealt with time and time again.